Sandites split baseball series with defending 6A champion Owasso; Mitchell Smith selected for All-State wrestling

 Jabe Schlehuber pitched a one-hitter to lead Sand Springs past defending Class 6A champion Owasso 8-0 on March 7 at Sand Springs.

-The NOC-Enid signee recorded eight strikeouts in seven innings to deal the Rams their first loss of the season while also going 2-of-3 at the plate with a run and two RBIs.
+The Northern Oklahoma College-Enid signee recorded eight strikeouts in seven innings to deal the Rams their first loss of the season while also going 2-of-3 at the plate with a run and two RBIs.

 Sand Springs scored six runs in the first inning thanks to three walks, two errors, Schlehuber’s two-run double, and a two-run single from Brody Rutledge.